Brijesh1212/SpringBootDiscountApp/README.md

 * On console User, Products, User Type will be printed as they are created at application runtime
 * Use ID's from printed information on console to test below API or you can get ID's from SpringBootDiscountAppApplication.class
 * To test discount use localhost:8081/discount/getDiscount/user/{userId}/product/{productId},{productId},...
-* totalAmount is addition of price of products id which are used (Price can be found on console under Product section)
-* Code optimization and documentaion is pending

 # API's to check